 She glanced up fearfully as the man sent her an awful smile, started towards her.

-`Oh God, please help, someone help me,’ she prayed, trying to edge backwards, get away from him.
+‘Oh God, no…please help, someone help me!’ she prayed, edging backwards to get away from him.

 Closing her eyes, she clenched her jaw against the overwhelming pain and thanked God for small mercies.

-Despite the pain, she felt herself bristling at the tone, frowned and opened her eyes again.
+Despite the pain, Jo bristled at the tone, frowned and opened her eyes again.
 About to retort, she saw the man crouched down in front of her and lost track of what she had meant to say as she met the intense blue of his gaze.
 God.
 For a moment all she could do was stare at him, dazed and suddenly light-headed.
 Then she dragged her eyes from his.

-The fear returned and she tried to stand up, but cried out at the extreme pain.
+The fear returned and she tried to stand, but cried out at the extreme pain.
 It was a matter of seconds before she felt the tears on her cheeks.

-She felt herself begin to shake.
+She began to shake.
 At first it was simply a slight tremor but it soon became more violent and she didn’t even register the frown that creased the brow of the man in front of her.

 The taste of her tears stuck to her lips and she moaned anxiously as her teeth began to chatter together in shock.
 She was vaguely aware of the short drive to the emergency clinic, of someone putting a blanket around her to stop the shivering, handing her a pill and urging her to swallow it down.
 There were voices, someone asking her name.

 ‘Jo.
 Joanne Williams,’ she managed, watching from far away as someone wrote it down on a clipboard.
 In the mist of pain, she remembered the beach, the man, her parents.

 She had to get hold of them, had to speak to them.